HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 Opening the final session of the workshop was
 [a talk from Anna Scaife](https://indico.cern.ch/event/658060/contributions/2940455/attachments/1625101/2587580/WLCG-180329.pdf){:target="_naples_ska"}
-from the Square Kilomoeter Array Telescope and AENEAS projects.
+from the Square Kilometre Array Telescope and AENEAS projects.
 This is one of the other sciences facing a data deluge in the future and there can be a very healthy relationship with HEP, which has been recognised in the establishment of an MoU with CERN and WLCG.